Seq # 603520180

 Habitat

-It inhabits sunny to semi-shaded locations on rocks, old buildings, near-natural walls of rock.
+It inhabits sunny to semi-shaded locations on rocks, old buildings, and near-natural walls of rock.